Hans Renders: Work on biography

 Renders received a doctorate for his biography of Jan Hanlo, Zo meen ik dat ook jij bent.
 Since then, he has been focused on history and biography in academia, culminating in the founding of the Biography Institute in 2004.
 In 2000, Renders published Braak, a book about the renowned literary magazine of the Vijftigers, which featured authors such as Remco Campert and Lucebert.
 His biography of Jan Campert, Wie weet slaag ik in de dood was released in 2004.
 In that same year, he also published Gevaarlijk Drukwerk.
 Een Vrije Uitgeverij in Oorlogstijd.
 Renders is cofounder of the Jan Hanlo-Essayprijs, until 2018 jury member of the Plutarch Award for American biographies and since then a board member of the Nederlandse Biografie Prijs for Dutch biographies.
 He was, from the beginning in 2009 until 2018, also on the Board of Directors and since then a member of the Advisory Council at Biographers International Organization.

 Renders' main argument is that "biography as a research area belongs to history."
 Therefore, it should be studied using a historical methodology.
 In order to achieve serious academic attention, Renders argues, scholars of biography studies should "present a more consistent and broadly based research methodology and theoretical framework."
-His major publications focus on the difference between biography and Life Writing, the biographical turn in history, the history of biography studies, and the right to privacy.
+His major publications focus on the difference between biography and Life Writing, the biographical turn in history and the history of biography studies.